 The Ulnar Collateral Ligament (UCL) is the most common injury in the elbow.
 This is also known as the Tommy John injury.
 Injuries most commonly occur in baseball from excessive pitching and can be acute or chronic injuries.
 Traumatic tears can also occur in falls or sports such as wrestling.
 The UCL is on the inside of the elbow and injury can be a mild sprain, partial tear or complete tear.
 Learn more about the elbow.

 Shoulder ligaments are most commonly injured in dislocations of the ball and socket joint.
 These are generally forceful injuries and frequently require and emergency room visit to have the joint reduced (put back into place).
 A shoulder Separation involves the Acromioclavicular Joint (ACJ) which is the outer part of the collar bone and involves tearing of the ligaments that hold the joint together.
 Learn more about the shoulder.

-Symptoms will vary depending on the severity of an injury to a tendon, but may include:
+Torn ligament symptoms will vary depending on the severity of an injury to a tendon, but may include: